 The Washington Conservation District (WCD) currently performs water quality sampling on 18 basins in the Brown's Creek Watershed District on behalf of BCWD.
 The WCD has been collecting chloride samples on these basins and two additional wetlands for two years now.
 Chloride is an accumulating pollutant that ends up in waterways and waterbodies often from road salting and home water softeners.
 The WCD would implement a similar monitoring regimen to the baseline water quality samples being collected on other BCWD waterbodies, sampling biweekly after ice-out from roughly April-October.
-A chloride sample would be collected from the surface and a secondary sample would be collected from the bottom water of each pond.
+A chloride sample would be collected from the surface and a secondary sample would be collected from the bottom water of six ponds.
 Sampling for the entire season allows for a fuller picture of how chloride concentration may vary during an irrigation season.
 If ponds have high salinity during the spring due to snowmelt and road runoff but tail off as the summer starts irrigation may still be possible, or a delayed schedule could be considered.
 This would still result in a reduction in groundwater use.
-Before the initial collection a bathymetry survey would be conducted to understand the depth and contours of each pond in order to accurately sample from the deepest location.
+Additionally, bathymetry surveys would be conducted to understand the depth and contours of all wet ponds.
 This is an important consideration as many ponds' depth and volume vary with precipitation and can dry up in drought years, leaving the potential to effectively concentrate chloride in the water.

-The total cost for the Marketplace District reuse monitoring for 2024 is \$42,120.
+The total cost for the Marketplace District reuse monitoring for 2024 is \$19,183.